Rhinoceros poaching in Southern Africa: History

-During the 1970s to the 1980s, poaching of black rhino increased dramatically due to the growing demand for rhino horn in South East Asian countries, where the rhino horn is deemed to be an important ingredient in Traditional Chinese Medicine.
+During the 1970s to the 1980s, poaching of black rhino increased dramatically due to the growing demand for rhino horn in South East Asian countries, where the rhino horn is deemed to be an important ingredient in traditional Chinese medicine.
 Between 1970 and 1992, 96% of the black rhino population was eliminated, with the predominant cause of rhino death due to poaching.

 By 2010, there were over 20,000 white rhinos in South Africa, which made up 90% of the rhino population in Africa.
 The rhino population continued to grow despite the presence of poachers, which was maintained at a consistently low level during this period.

 From 2008 to 2015, the demand for rhino horn out of South East Asian countries increased dramatically and was the source of the 90-fold increase in rhino poaching incidents in southern Africa.
 During this period, poaching statistics continued to grow and in 2014 rhino poaching was at its highest, with an estimated 1,215 rhinos poached in South Africa alone.

-Between 2015 and present (2019), annual poaching figures in South Africa have fallen.
+Between 2015 and 2019, annual poaching figures in South Africa have fallen.
 The current black rhino and white rhino population is estimated to be around 5,000 and 18,000 respectively.
 90% of the remaining black and white rhinos are in the southern African countries of Namibia, Botswana and South Africa.

 South African Environment Minister Barbara Creecy reported on 1 February 2021 that rhinoceros poaching in that country was down for the sixth year in a row, to 394 animals killed in 2020 for their horns.
 She attributed the decline to both the COVID-19 pandemic and to work by rangers and security personnel and noted that it was still a major problem.